mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

         <td><b>frequencyType</b></td>
         <td>enum</td>
         <td>
           Frequency associated with the backup policy item.
-You cannot specify multiple hourly and daily backup policy items.<br/>
+You can specify only one each of hourly or daily backup policy items.<br/>
           <br/>
             <i>Enum</i>: hourly, daily, weekly, monthly, yearly<br/>
         </td>